Skip to main content

 • Cancelling a request immediately invalidates the link

-• We log every successful upload against the request so you have an audit trail under Documents → Requests
+• We log every successful upload against the request for audit purposes on the subscription history

-Treat public upload links like any other unauthenticated URL — share them via email or chat, not a public channel.
-If a link is leaked, cancel the request from Documents → Requests to immediately invalidate it.
+Treat public upload links like any other unauthenticated URL.
+Share them via email or chat, not a public channel.
+If a link is leaked, Revoke request on the subscription history row to invalidate the pending placeholder.